WieFel/LyricsGenreClassification/README.md

 might not be very distinguishable when looking only at the lyrics.
 Thus, we remain with a total of 81.684 songs.
 All the remaining lyrics are transformed to lowercase strings.

-On a machine with 8GB of RAM, a quad core Intel Core i7 CPU @ 3.40 GHz and running Manjaro Linux, the execution of this first step took 1:30 minutes.
+On a machine with 8GB of RAM, a quad core Intel Core i7 CPU @ 3.40 GHz and running Manjaro Linux, the execution of this first step took about 23 minutes.

 #### 2. Expand contractions
 In this step, all the lyrics texts are taken and the contractions are expanded.
 So the following text